The Highlights of Wales Tour From Cardiff (4-days)

 Today is all about absorbing the history and beauty of Snowdonia National Park; home to some of the most stunning scenery in Britain.
 This morning we travel north through the Welsh countryside and it won’t be long before we cross into Snowdonia itself.
 Covering 823 square miles…

 Today is all about absorbing the history and beauty of Snowdonia National Park; home to some of the most stunning scenery in Britain.
 This morning we travel north through the Welsh countryside and it won’t be long before we cross into Snowdonia itself.
 Covering 823 square miles, this is Wales’ largest National Park, home to mountains, valleys and charming villages.
 It is area that provides the sights and sounds of ‘real’ Wales; more than half of the local population in this region speak Welsh.
-We’ll spend the day travelling through the heart of the region, with a number of stops along the way.
-In the foothills of Mount Snowdon, Wales’ highest peak, we’ll visit the picturesque village of Beddgelert, with its riverside craft, tea shops, and the ‘grave’ of the legendary hound ‘Gelert’ after which the village is named.
-We’ll also make the short journey to the coast, where we’ll stop in at Harlech Castle, one of Edward I’s ring of magnificent 13th Century medieval fortresses around North Wales.
-At the end of the afternoon following a full day exploring Snowdonia we’ll return to Aberystwyth for our second night in the town.
+We’ll spend the day travelling through the heart of Snowdonia, with a number of photo-stops along the way and we’ll travel to the coast, where we’ll stop in at Harlech Castle, one of Edward I’s ring of magnificent 13th Century medieval fortresses around North Wales.
+By late afternoon we’ll return to Aberystwyth with time to explore the seaside town; take a stroll along the sea-front and the Victorian promenade.
+We’ll spend a second night in Aberystwyth.

 Day Three